The Hill School (Virginia)

-The Hill School is a private, K-8 co-educational day school in Middleburg, Virginia, United States that was established in 1926.
+The Hill School is a private, K-8 co-educational day school in Middleburg, Virginia, United States.

 History

-Hill School opened in 1926 with five students in an upstairs room in what was then the Middleburg Bank, at 1 East Washington Street.
+Hill School opened in 1926 with five students in an upstairs room in the Middleburg Bank at 1 East Washington Street.
 In 1928, the school moved to a half acre of land at its current location.

-Over the next sixty-three years (1928-1991) the school's enrollment and campus steadily grew.
-In 1991, the enrollment was 178 and the 4.5 acre campus consisted of five buildings, one playing field, and a faculty house.
+Over the next sixty-three years (1928-1991), the school's enrollment and campus steadily grew.
+In 1991, the enrollment was 178, and the 4.5-acre campus consisted of five buildings, one playing field, and a faculty house.

 In 1991 and 1992, Mr. Stephen C. Clark Jr. and his daughter, Hill alumna Jane Forbes Clark, gave the school 133 acres, three houses, and a barn.

-Today, Hill School serves students in Junior Kindergarten through 8th grade.